Divoolej/mapy-nageografiepl-be/README.md

 Created a `.env` based on the values inside `.env.example`.

-Prepare the database with `diesel migration run`.
+Prepare the database by running `diesel setup` in the `db` directory.

-Run the application with `cargo run --release`
+Run the application with `cargo run -p web`